caleb531/intervarsity-theme/README.md

 ### Cyclone Slider 2 integration

-The InterVarsity plugin that integrates with this theme allows you to assign an existing [Cyclone Slider 2](https://wordpress.org/plugins/cyclone-slider-2/) slider to any page you've created.
+The InterVarsity Plugin that integrates with this theme allows you to assign an existing [Cyclone Slider 2](https://wordpress.org/plugins/cyclone-slider-2/) slider to any page you've created.
 Needless to say, this theme will display the slider for any page that has one assigned to it.

 ### Front page content boxes